 As communities across the U.S. act on the tragedy’s mandate to sort out how to better identify and overcome racism, Deacon Tardy, chairman of the Diocese of Fort Wayne-South Bend Black Catholic Advisory Board and president of the National Black Catholic Clergy Caucus, has gotten “exponentially busier.”

 He’s had the conversations before.
-Deacon Tardy and other BCAB members have been trained by the U.S. Conference of Catholic Bishops to educate others on how to discuss racial issues, and Tardy has helped lead cultural competency training with Catholic and secular groups that include the South Bend Police Department.
+Deacon Tardy and other BCAB members have been trained by the U.S. Conference of Catholic Bishops to educate others on how to discuss racial issues, and Tardy sat on a panel for cultural competency training for the South Bend Police Department.

 He believes that many times when people see a situation of racial discrimination, they think to themselves, “But what can be done?”